jiri-matejka/applifting-cat-blog/frontend/README.md

 Currently there is no caching implemented.
 Caching would be easy to implement, but the downside would be that server changes from other users would be invisible for client until he does a full reload (or uses an extra button).

 If caching would be required, I would use https://axios-cache-interceptor.js.org/ which sets up an interceptor in Axios for caching GET requests.
 It would require to invalidate its cache when modifiying data on backend (POST AND PATCH operations).
+Also it would need to invalidate the cache for opened article when an events comes from a websocket.

 Note that in dev mode, I use React.StrictMode which double calls useEffects, thus you can see double requests to the API.
 This does not happen in production build.